EPUB Metadata and Publisher Checklist

 Most EPUB distribution friction comes from metadata drift, not visible typography.
 Use this checklist to keep title, author, identifiers, language, and navigation metadata consistent before upload.

-Freeze title, subtitle, author display name, and series naming before your release-candidate export.
+Settle the title, subtitle, author display name, and series naming before your final EPUB export.

-Use one canonical author format everywhere so retailer ingestion does not split author records.
+Use one consistent author format everywhere so retailers do not split your author record into multiple versions.

-Confirm language code, unique identifier, publication date, and publisher fields are present and valid for your distribution plan.
+Make sure language code, unique identifier, publication date, and publisher fields are present and correct for this edition.

-Keep metadata text clean and plain; avoid hidden control characters from copied source notes.
+Keep metadata text clean and simple.
+Watch out for hidden characters copied from old notes or drafts.

-Run validator checks after any metadata change, not only after chapter edits.
+Run validator checks after any metadata change, not just after chapter edits.

-Open the final EPUB in at least two reading environments and verify title/author display plus TOC behavior.
+Open the final EPUB in at least two reading environments and make sure title, author, and TOC behavior all look right.

-Confirm the exact file uploaded to distribution is the same file that passed metadata validation.
+Make sure the file you upload is the same one that passed the metadata check.

 Numbers and Reference Tables